Theta functions on varieties with effective anti-canonical class: The projective case --- theta functions

 \begin{definition} The \emph{cone of a wall} $(\fop, f_\fop)$ on the polyhedral pseudomanifold $(B,\P)$ is the wall on $(\cone B,\cone\P)$ with underlying set $\cone \fop$ and function $f_{\cone \fop}:=f_\fop^{1/a}$, with the monomials on $B$ canonically interpreted as monomials on $\cone B$ as explained.
 Here $a$ is the index of $\cone{\fop}$ (Definition~\ref{Def: index cone fop}) and $f_\fop^{1/a}$ is the $a$-th root of $f_\fop$ according to Lemma~\ref{Lem: roots exist}.

 Taking cones of the elements of a wall structure $\scrS$ on $(B,\P)$ defines the wall structure $\cone\scrS$ on $(\cone B,\cone\P)$.
 Technically, under certain circumstances, this will not satisfy the definition of wall structure.
 Indeed, if $\scrS$ has a chamber $\fou$ whose asymptotic cone $\fou_{\infty}$ is $n=\dim B$-dimensional, and if in addition $\fou$ intersects $\partial B$ in a set of dimension $n-1$, then $\cone\fou$ will intersect two different $n$-dimensional cells of $\partial \cone B$ in $n$-dimensional sets.
-This violates condition (2)(c) of Definition \ref{Def: Wall structure}.
-This can be rectified by adding some walls to $\cone\scrS$ which have attached function $1$.
+This violates the condition on chambers intersecting $\partial B$ in Definition \ref{Def: Wall structure}.
+As already remarked in Remark~\ref{Rem: wall structures},5, this problem can be rectified by adding some walls to $\cone\scrS$ which have attached function $1$.
 Since such walls do not affect anything, we will ignore this technical issue. \end{definition}

 \begin{remark} Note that there are no roots involved in codimension one walls since they are contained in facets of the adjacent maximal cells, which contain integral points, and hence they have index one.
 Slab functions are not of the form covered by Lemma~\ref{Lem: roots exist} and may not have roots. \end{remark}